My Digital Life [draft]

 pattern and removes it.

-Aside from these "throwaway" addresses, I have a private address that I keep for personal emails & a public address where I'm available for strangers / new contacts.
+Aside from these "throwaway" addresses, I have a private address that I keep for personal emails and a public address where I'm available for strangers / new contacts.

 Social platforms